douglasgreen/outlines/languages/english/stories.en.md

 Her friend laughed.
 "But you did!
 And now you've got a story to tell about your adventure across town."

 That day, Lily learned much more than just the directions from north to south, east to west, left to right, and back again.
 She discovered the value of asking for help, the importance of perseverance, and the unexpected kindness of strangers.
 From then on, she knew that no matter where she was, a friendly face and helpful directions were never far away.

+## Driving

+In the bustling city of Autoville, the streets were always alive with the hum of engines and the rhythmic flashing of traffic lights.
+Cars of all shapes and sizes zipped through the streets, each one a testament to the marvels of modern engineering.
+From the sleek sports cars that seemed to glide effortlessly through the traffic, to the sturdy trucks rumbling down the avenues, each vehicle had its own story to tell.

+Among the multitude of vehicles, there was one car that stood out from the rest.
+It was an old sedan, its paint faded from years under the sun, but it moved with a grace that belied its age.
+Its driver, Mr. Gearshift, was an experienced hand behind the wheel, having navigated the streets of Autoville for decades.

+One bright morning, Mr. Gearshift set out on his daily journey through the city.
+As he merged onto the main road, he noticed the signs indicating a change in the traffic pattern.
+A new traffic circle had been introduced at a major intersection, designed to improve the flow of cars.
+Mr. Gearshift approached the circle cautiously, signaling his intention to merge with a flick of his blinker.

+As he entered the circle, he was mindful of the other vehicles, giving way to those already in the circle as per the traffic law.
+He navigated the circle smoothly, his years of driving experience guiding him through seamlessly.
+Exiting the circle, he couldn't help but appreciate how the new design seemed to ease the congestion that had plagued that intersection for years.

+Continuing on his journey, Mr. Gearshift approached a series of traffic lights.
+He knew the sequence by heart, having driven this route countless times.
+The first light turned green, and he proceeded, only to be stopped by a red light at the next intersection.
+As he waited, he observed the pedestrian signals, allowing people to cross safely before the light turned green once again, signaling him to proceed.

+Further down the road, Mr. Gearshift encountered a school zone.
+The flashing lights of the school zone sign reminded him to reduce his speed, a precaution to ensure the safety of children crossing the street.
+He slowed down, adhering to the lower speed limit, his eyes scanning for any signs of children nearby.

+As he exited the school zone, Mr. Gearshift reflected on the importance of obeying traffic signs and signals.
+They were not just mere instructions; they were the language of the road, designed to keep everyone safe.
+Whether it was stopping at a red light, yielding at a traffic circle, or slowing down in a school zone, each action contributed to the smooth flow of traffic and the safety of all road users.

+Finally, Mr. Gearshift reached his destination, a small café on the outskirts of Autoville.
+As he pulled into the parking space, he turned off the engine and stepped out of his car.
+He took a moment to look back at the road he had traveled, a road made safer and more efficient by the adherence to traffic laws and signals.
+In the bustling city of Autoville, every driver played a part in the symphony of the streets, and Mr. Gearshift was proud to be one of its most harmonious contributors.

 ## Eating